ACRLab/snazzy/docs/source/Data_analysis/Example.rst

 Then click 'Apply Changes' and change the presentation mode to see All Embryos.
 Inspect the new peaks for every embryo and stop once peaks are precise enough.
 Because of the inherent biological variability of the data, there will be cases where a given frequency value is good for most of traces, but not all of them.
-To solve this problem, it is also possible to manually add new peaks or remove exisiting peaks.
+To solve this problem, it is also possible to manually add new peaks or remove existing peaks.

 The peak width can be controlled with the peak width slider.
 The value of 0.98 works well for the majority of samples.